Filtered By: Topstories

 Even with the highest share of the national budget every year, the Philippine education sector cannot afford to waste a single centavo of its limited resources.
 Generations of Filipino learners have been paying the price.

 In the final installment of this GMA News Online series, stakeholders share different views about handling the gargantuan challenge of uplifting the state of Philippine education.
-One thing they agree on, however, is that the task lies not just on the hands of a few, but with everyone hoping to build of the future of the Filipino youth and the Philippines.
+One thing they agree on, however, is that the task lies not just in the hands of a few, but with everyone hoping to build the future of the Filipino youth and the Philippines.

 It takes more than a village.
 It takes a nation.